Zinc futures rise on spot demand

-On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by 85 paise, or 0.52 percent, at Rs 165.10 per kg with a business turnover of 2,052 lots.
+On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by Rs 1.35, or 0.83 percent, at Rs 163.40 per kg with a business turnover of 2,072 lots.

 PTI

-Zinc prices on Thursday rose by 85 paise to Rs 165.10 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.
+Zinc prices on Monday rose by Rs 1.35 to Rs 163.40 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.

-On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by 85 paise, or 0.52 percent, at Rs 165.10 per kg with a business turnover of 2,052 lots.Marketmen said widening of positions by participants following pick-up in demand from consuming industries kept zinc prices higher in futures trade.
+On the Multi Commodity Exchange, zinc contracts for July delivery traded higher by Rs 1.35, or 0.83 percent, at Rs 163.40 per kg with a business turnover of 2,072 lots.Marketmen said widening of positions by participants following pick-up in demand from consuming industries kept zinc prices higher in futures trade.